Richard Crockett, M.D.

 - Allergy shots contain miniscule amounts of the proteins that cause your allergic symptoms.

-Visit with your health care provider about these and other ways to combat seasonal allergies and you’ll be able to enjoy all the pleasures this season has to offer.
-Go for a bike ride, take a hike or picnic with friends.
+Visit with your health care provider about these and other ways to combat seasonal allergies, and you'll be able to enjoy all the pleasures this season has to offer.
+Go for a bike ride, take a hike or picnic with your family.
 Treat yourself right, and you can leave the tissues at home.